-Those looking for health and wellness support need look no further than Live Well @HLS.
-They provide everything from relaxation exercises to chair massages to cooking classes over the course of the entire year.
+Those looking for health and wellness support need look no further than The Well through the Dean of Students' office.
+They provide everything from relaxation exercises to chair massages, along with a safe space for dialogue.

 Counseling and Mental Health Services (CAMHS) offers Harvard students comprehensive outpatient care for a wide variety of mental health concerns, such as anxiety, depression, stress/crisis management, transitional issues, grief, and eating, sexual or relationship concerns.

 CAMHS is available via urgent care as well as regular appointments.
 And did you know?
 The HLS HUHS clinic has a licensed social worker with a JD on staff!

 Chat with us!
 Chat with a librarian (HLS only)